-Kaitchkona Winema, aka: Toby Riddle (1848-1932) – A Modoc woman better known simply as Winema, she was born sometime around 1846.
-Starting life in southern Oregon, she was said to be cousins with famed war chief Kintpuash, although some sources say he was her brother.
+Better known simply as Winema, she was born sometime around 1846.
+Starting life in southern Oregon, she was said to be cousins with famed War Chief Kintpuash, although some sources say he was her brother.

 Her birth name was Kaitchkona, but later she would also be called Nonooktowa, loosely translated as “strange child”, because of her exploits in things more boyish, like hunting and fighting.
 She would later earn the name Winema, meaning “woman chief”, after, at the age of 14, she guided a canoe full of children safely through the rapids of Link River, saving their lives.
 It was also reported that around the same age, she led a defensive victory for Modoc warriors during a surprise attack by a band of Achomawi.

-However, Meachham was shot anyway, but she saved him from being scalped when she cried out that the soldiers were coming, where upon the assassins fled.
-Though severely wounded, Meachham survived, thanks to Winema.
+However, Meacham was shot anyway, but she saved him from being scalped when she cried out that the soldiers were coming, whereupon the assassins fled.
+Though severely wounded, Meacham survived, thanks to Winema.
 When the soldiers finally came, she advanced alone to meet them.